HaraldWik/HaraldWik/README.md

-- 👀 I’m interested in Zig & Go software & game development
+- 👀 I’m interested in V software & game development
-- 🌱 I’m currently learning Zig and or V
+- 🌱 I’m currently learning V
-- 📫 How to reach me idk
-- 😄 Pronouns: He/Him

 <!---
 HaraldWik/HaraldWik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.